Hagbard-Celin/galileo/Readme.md

 For a almost complete list of changes since version 5.82 see "ChangeLog.txt".
 Some of the highlights are:

+v0.2a
+- Fixed the build-system and build instructions again.
+Previous version still did not work as advertised.
+Thanks to riker77 on EAB for testing and reporting.
+- No code changes.
+All resulting binaries are still v0.2, and should be identical except the the pool-functions for use on Kickstart 2.x systems will be taken from "amiga.lib" as opposed to the depreciated "pool.lib".

 v0.2:
 - Fixed build-system that actually works.
 - All known memory leaks removed.